Syslifters/sysreptor/plugins/rendersections/README.md

 ## Limitations
 * Different counter values than in the full report e.g. heading numbers, figures, tables, pages, etc.
+* Table of Contents also contains sections that are not included in the report

 ## Examples